google-site-verification: googlee16c7726ecc34510.html

 Project Schedule

 The idea for a new interchange at I-70 and Picadilly Road was first presented in 2007 during an environmental assessment of the I-70/E-470 Interchange Complex.
 In 2020, a National Environmental Policy Act document allowed the city to proceed.
-Construction will begin in the fall 2023 and continue until late 2025.
+Construction began in the fall 2023 and will continue until late 2025.